 Eligibility for VR services is determined by the VR counselor on an individual basis.
-The counselor must certify that the individual has a physical or mental impairment that causes limitations to employment and requires VR services to prepare for, secure, retain or regain employment.
+The counselor must certify that the individual has a physical or mental impairment that causes limitations to employment and requires VR services to prepare for, secure, retain, advance in or regain employment.

 At all stages throughout the VR program, eligible students will be provided vocational information and guidance allowing them to make informed choices regarding their vocational plan.
 Eligible students may receive one or more of the following transition-related services, which include but are not limited to:

 - Career guidance and counseling

 - Assistance with finding a job

 - Independent living services at Centers for Independent Living

 View a short video introducing VR Transition Services.